Jolppa/Jolppa/README.md

-- 👋 Hi, I’m @Jolppa and I'm a self-taught programmer, who is taking my first steps into the industry.
-I'm currently learning JavaScript (and TypeScript) and its runtime environment Node.js.
+- 👋 Hi, I’m @Jolppa and I'm a noob programmer, who is taking my first steps into the industry.
+Every now and then, I start a full-stack project and if I think it is a good enough idea and I succeed in the execution, then I'll upload it in here!

-    I'm also learning some front-end stuff with React
+- Stuff I know how to use:
+Node.js, React, Express.js